antzkr/Debian-13-Live-CD/README.md

 # Debian 13 Live CD/USB build bash script
 Version 2.21

-Changelog:
+Changelog:-
 April 2026:
 Public release

 # PURPOSE
-This script creates a bootable ISO image of Debian 13 desktop which can be burned to a CD or booted from a USB.
+This script creates a bootable ISO image of Debian 13 desktop system which can be burned to a CD or booted from a USB.
 A 'one-click' solution for those who don't want to bother with complex configurations using the standard live build tools available, like lb build.

 Just run this bash script, grab a coffee and come back in about 10 mins to a full ISO image ready to use.